usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

     ``ns3::psc::McpttOnNetworkFloorArbitrator``, contains an attribute
     ``TxSsrc`` that defaults to the value 0.
-    For simplicity, the clients reuse the MCPTT User ID value for SSRC; i.e. all media streams are identified as being from the same source, in the current version of this model.
+    For simplicity, the clients reuse the MCPTT User ID value for SSRC; i.e., all media streams are identified as being from the same source, in the current version of this model.

 MCPTT Application